 What do you see, as lockdown lifts?

-As we tentatively step out of lockdown, and hold our breath to see what impact this may or may not have, many of us are experiencing various waves of emotion.
-From "it's fine" or "I'm excited", to "feelings of anxiety" over a second spike and "frustration" at some people's apparent disregard for the rules still in place.
+Having stepped out of lockdown, we can see the emotional and physical impact this has had on us as carers.
+Many of us experienced various waves of emotion.
+From "it's fine" or "I'm excited", to "feelings of anxiety" over a second spike and "frustration" at some people's apparent disregard for the protective measures in place.

 We have each entered lockdown from our own unique place (emotionally and physically).
 We have each lived our own version of lockdown - completely unique to each of us.
 From being totally isolated in our caring role, to being separated from the person we care for.
 From thriving, to experiencing bereavement and loss.
 From having to work and face infection risks to losing our jobs.
 There can be no 'right' way to feel, as we re-enter 'normal'.